-It is likely that you will feel well during your pregnancy, but you should take extra care to prevent complications.
+It is likely that you will feel well during your pregnancy, but you should take extra care to prevent complications:

 - Drink plenty of fluids as dehydration can trigger a crisis.
 Aim for two to three litres a day.
 If you experience severe vomiting in early pregnancy, you should see a doctor as soon as possible to control the problem and prevent dehydration. - Eat plenty of fresh fruit and vegetables and ensure your diet is well balanced.
 Eating plenty of fibre will help stop constipation.
 You may find snacks and frequent small meals are more appealing than large meals.
 This will also reduce the problem of indigestion and reflux. - Rest regularly and avoid taking on too much work.
-Pregnancy makes all women and birthing people feel more tired than usual, but sickle cell disease is likely to increase fatigue. - Stay warm and wear extra layers in cold weather.
-It is well known that being cold can trigger a crisis. - Avoid unnecessary infections by avoiding contact with friends or relatives who are unwell.
+Pregnancy makes all women feel more tired than usual but sickle cell disease is likely to increase fatigue. - Stay warm and wear extra layers in cold weather.
+It is well known that being cold can trigger a crisis - Avoid unnecessary infections.
 If you notice any symptoms of urinary tract or chest infection, it is important to see a doctor as soon as possible for treatment and testing.
-Infections can trigger a crisis and be more serious in pregnancy.

-• Have the recommended vaccinations, including whooping cough, flu and the pneumococcal vaccine.
+Infections can trigger a crisis and be more serious in pregnancy. - Have the recommended vaccinations, including whooping cough, flu and the pneumococcal vaccine.
 Your GP can arrange these or we have a vaccination clinic at King's.